Laptop-screen-showing-website-Analytics-data

 Writing the copy

-Getting traffic to your site is only part of the process.
-When you’ve pulled people in, you need to persuade them to buy — and for this you need sales copy.
+Getting traffic to your site is only the first part of the process.
+When you’ve attracted your ideal customers, you need to persuade them to buy from you.

 • The benefits of what you’re selling

-• Why your audience should choose to buy from you
+• Why your audience should specifically choose to buy from you

 • The features of your product/service, if relevant

-• Countering common objections with reasons to buy.
+• Countering common objections with better reasons to buy.

 What will my SEO copy look like?